 Feeling overwhelmed, nervous, or hopeless?
 Have low energy, headaches, stomach problems, muscle tension, or insomnia?
 If this is you, read on for the top strategies for managing stress in the workplace.

-April is Stress Awareness Month.
+Stress awareness is very important.
 But if you’re like me, you probably don’t need a reminder to be “aware” of stress.
 Perhaps it’s something you experience quite often – dare I say, even on a daily basis.

 Statistics show that 77% of Americans regularly experience physical symptoms caused by stress, and 73% experience psychological symptoms.
 The fact is the majority of Americans are stressed out!
 And sadly, healthcare employees are often some of the most vulnerable.

-A medical personnel report issued before the COVID-19 pandemic in a CareerBuilder survey showed that healthcare providers had higher stress levels and more complaints than employees of any industry including the business and retail sectors.
+A medical personnel report issued before the COVID-19 pandemic showed that healthcare providers had higher stress levels and more complaints than employees of any industry including the business and retail sectors.
 The survey analysis showed a whopping 69% of healthcare workers reported feeling stressed in their job, and one in six workers reported being “highly stressed”.

 Since the pandemic, high stress levels among healthcare workers has only increased.
 A survey from Mental Health America collected from healthcare workers indicated they’re stressed out and stretched too thin: 93% were experiencing stress, 86% reported experiencing anxiety, 77% reported frustration, 76% reported exhaustion and burnout, and 75% said they were overwhelmed.